custardcream98/eslint-plugin-restrict-replace-import/docs/rules/restrict-import.md

 If the alternative package is specified, auto-fixing will replace the import statement with the alternative package.

+You can use RegExp to match multiple packages.

 ## Rule Details

 Example configuration: